-Bethel's graduate teacher education degree programs are accredited by the Minnesota Professional Education Licensing and Standards Board (PELSB: formerly called Minnesota Board of Teaching) which has approved Bethel's Graduate education programs leading to initial and add-on licenses in various K-12 and 5-12 content areas; initial and add-on licenses in various special education content areas; as well as add-on licenses in Computer, Keyboarding, and Related Technology Applications and in Teacher Coordinator of Work-based Learning.
+Bethel's graduate teacher education degree programs are accredited by the Minnesota Professional Education Licensing and Standards Board (PELSB: formerly called Minnesota Board of Teaching) which has approved Bethel's Graduate education programs leading to initial and add-on licenses in various K-12 and 5-12 content areas; initial and add-on licenses in various special education disability areas: as well as an add-on license in Teacher Coordinator of Work-based Learning.

 - Maintain academic success, which is defined as completion of each teacher licensure and each content area course with a passing grade: S, C, or higher. - Maintain character, ethics, and relational skills consistent with the role and responsibility of the professional educator.
-Any student failing to meet this expectation may be asked to discuss with the program director other viable options for professional development. - License standards are subject to change at any time by the Professional Education Licensing and Standards Board (PELSB: formerly called Minnesota Board of Teaching) or the Minnesota Board of School Administrators (BOSA). - Candidates for licensure must meet the BOSA or PELSB license standards in place at the time of program completion.
+Any student failing to meet this expectation may be asked to discuss with the program director other viable options for professional development. - License standards are subject to change at any time by the Professional Education Licensing and Standards Board (PELSB: formerly called Minnesota Board of Teaching). - Candidates for licensure must meet the PELSB license standards in place at the time of program completion.